Call for Proposals: 2023-2024 Exhibitions at QEPCCC and TPCC Galleries, Town of Oakville

 The Exhibitions Committee reviews proposals twice a year.

-The Main Gallery at QEPCCC presents professional artwork by local artists.
+The Main Gallery at Queen Elizabeth Park presents professional artwork by local artists.
 Content ranges from historical to contemporary themes.
 Exhibitions may also include works by national and international artists and exhibitions proposed by curators or collectives.
-Rental rates are for a minimum of 3 weeks and range from $389 to $285.27 weekly.
+Rental rates are for a minimum of 3 weeks and range from $389 to $285.27 + tax weekly.
 Click here for a floor plan of the Main Gallery (pdf, 173 KB).
-We are currently booking exhibitions for 2022-2023.
+We are currently booking exhibitions for 2023-2024.

-Corridor Galleries at both QEPCCC and TPCC invite artists at any stage in their career to apply to exhibit original artwork in the Town of Oakville’s Recreation and Culture community centres.
+Corridor Galleries at both Queen Elizabeth Park and Trafalgar Park invite artists at any stage in their career to apply to exhibit original artwork in the Town of Oakville’s Recreation and Culture community centres.
 These public exhibition spaces provide a platform for professional and emerging artists, instructors and students in the community at large.
 Exhibiting in the Corridors is free.
 Exhibitions are on display for approximately 4 months.
-We are currently booking exhibitions for as early as May 2022 and beyond.
+We are currently booking exhibitions for January 2023 and beyond.

 Consult our Exhibition page for an application form as well as the Exhibition Purpose and Procedures for more information.
 Applications must include: